 Why the difference?

 Longer chapters often feel more immersive to the reader.
-This can be great for fantasy (like Half-Blood Prince) or science fiction stories where, as an author, you need to draw the reader in to a new and fantastic world.
-Shorter chapters, on the other hand, give a fast-paced feel to the story and are great for creating cliff-hangers at the end of chapters.
-This can be especially effective for thriller (like Da Vinci Code) and action stories.
+This can be great for fantasy (like Half-Blood Prince) or science fiction stories where an author needs to draw the reader in to a new and fantastic world.
+Shorter chapters, on the other hand, give a faster-paced feel to the story and are great for creating cliff-hangers at the end of chapters.
+This can be especially effective for thrillers (like Da Vinci Code) and action stories.

 In the past, chapters tended to be longer.
-These days, modern authors tend to err more on shorter end of things.
+These days, modern authors tend to err on the shorter end of length.
 Ultimately, chapter length is a stylistic and dramatic decision you'll need to make for yourself.

 Regardless of whether you chose to go with longer or shorter chapters, you'll want to ensure a certain measure of consistency in chapter-length throughout your book.
 If you have five chapters all 1000 words in length, and then suddenly drop an 8000 word chapter on the reader, it'll likely be jarring and impact the flow of the reading experience in a negative manner.